YY-SONG0718/CellGraphX/README.md

 ## Overview

-CIGLOW is a method for cross-species integration analysis.
+CellGraphX is a method for cross-species integration analysis.
 It uses a heterogeneous graph neural network to learn the relationships between genes and cell types across different species.

 The heterogeneous graph currently contains 3 types of nodes:
 - gene